1-603-357-2455 — 686 Court Street Keene, NH 03431

 Cats

 The feline rabies vaccination is required by law in the state of New Hampshire.
-This vaccine is given once after 12 weeks of age, your kitten will receive a booster every year.
+This vaccine is given once after 12 weeks of age, your kitten will receive a booster after 1 year, then every 3 years.

 Office Hours